ljhnsn12/Code101/presentationguidlines.md

 - Mention a part of the code that took a while to get working
 - Not everyone needs to speak during the presentaiton, but everyone should contribute  to presentatin prep
 - Should be no longer than 5 minutes

+### How to Present
+One member of the team will share their screen and present the webpage and optionally the html, css code to the class

+Good luck